Fraud is alive and kicking It exists in every industry. Alongside the emergence of cyber-enabled-crime, it is extremely alarming.

 How do you spot a fraudster?

-How do they justify their choice to become a fraudster?
+How do they justify their choice to commit fraud?

 Where to look?